How I Got Into a Fight with a Doctor

 More About Restless Legs

-Just FYI, the “restless” limb problem may occur with any antibiotic protocol, and it’s sometimes part of a Herxheimer reaction.
-It’s associated with various neurotransmitter and nutrient deficiencies.
-Gabapentin seemed to help with the issue, and that was what another doctor ultimately prescribed to help.
+Gabapentin seemed to help with this issue, but not completely.
+And that drug was what another doctor ultimately prescribed to help.
 You may be interested in a new article I just wrote, Curious and Unexpected Off-label Drug Uses.

 When you kill germs (bugs) with antibiotics, you have to clean up an hour afterwards.
 It’s like wringing out a sponge, kill the bugs, wring out the dead bug parts and “excitotoxins.”
 To accomplish this, doctors sometimes prescribe cholestyramine powder, or natural binders like clay which are taken one or two hours after your antibiotic.
 If you know this, and you want this, then fight for it!